tblanchard01/bank_tech_test/README.md

 ## To Interact with the bank:

-1.Create an Account by writing [name_here] = Account.new.
+1) Create an Account by writing [name_here] = Account.new.
-2.Each transaction takes an ammount, if date is left blank, today's date is inputted 3.Calling 'print_statement' on the Account object will print the statement.
+2) Each transaction takes an ammount, if date is left blank, today's date is inputted
+3) Calling 'print_statement' on the Account object will print the statement.

 ```
 EXAMPLE: